GrahamPTaylor/grahamptaylor.github.io/index.md

 <div style="display: flex; align-items: center;">
-    <p style="margin: 0;">I am a researcher at Cornell University, previously a postdoc working at the NOAA Geophysical Fluid Dynamics laboratory.
-My research interests are weather and climate change, atmospheric circulation, wildfire weather, and downscaling.
-Some of my projects are highlighted below.
-Prior to my postdoc, I received my PhD from Portland State University - my dissertation was titled "Atmospheric Circulation, Climate Change, and Related Impacts Over the Western United States".
+    <p style="margin: 0;">My name is Graham Taylor, and I am Research Associate at Cornell University.
+My current work is focused on evaluating which downscaling and bias-correction methods are "fit for purpose" for users of climate data.
+Prior to Cornell, I was a UCAR CPAESS postdoc working at the NOAA Geophysical Fluid Dynamics laboratory.
+I received my PhD from Portland State University, where I investigated the large-scale circulation drivers of weather in the western US, and how those dynamic drivers may change in a warmer world.
 </p>
     <img src="/images/headshot.jpg" alt="Description" style="margin-left: 20px; width: 150px;">
 </div>